syncfusion-content/ej2-angular-docs/ej2-angular/grid/print.md

 ## Print only selected records

-By default, the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid prints all data bound to its [dataSource](https://ej2.syncfusion.com/angular/documentation/api/grid/index-default#datasource).
+By default, the Angular Data Grid prints all data bound to its [dataSource](https://ej2.syncfusion.com/angular/documentation/api/grid/index-default#datasource).
 In scenarios where only selected records should be printed, bind to the [beforePrint](https://ej2.syncfusion.com/angular/documentation/api/grid#beforeprint) event and replace the rows of the printing grid with the selected rows.

 {% tabs %}
 {% highlight ts tabtitle="app.component.ts" %}